KennieNP/d365-scm-telemetry/README.md

 # What is telemetry?
-Microsoft Power and Dynamics 365 products continuously emits telemetry about events that happen in the customer environment.
+Microsoft Power Platform and Dynamics 365 products continuously emits telemetry about events that happen in the customer environment.

 # What can I use telemetry for?
 Telemetry can be useful for troubleshooting an issue or to determine how often a feature is used.